sciZer0/7/v/README.md

 <h1>14 &nbsp Hyde Park</h1>

 Hyde Park is a set internet platforms for expressing various opinions and offering proposals, including, proposals on appointing/dismissing.

+<p>&nbsp</p>

+**To be continued a bit below...**

+<p>&nbsp</p>

+<h1 align="center">Hypotheses, Ideas</h1>

+# Unbelievable Exchange

+**Choice 1**

+There may be AMM Exchanges and Order-Book Exchanges.

+The problem with AMM Exchanges is that there it is impossible to set a fee-free exchange.

+At the same time, on Order-Book Exchanges, there it is principally possible to set a fee-free exchange.

+So our choice 1 should be Order-Book Exchanges.

+**Choice 2**

+There may be smart-contract Exchanges and in-biult Exchanges.

+The problem with smart-contract Exchanges is that there a code bug can result in fund losses -- since logic and state are in the same place there, in the smart-contract.

+At the same time, on in-biult Exchanges, there logic and state are in separated, so any code bug will never result in fund losses

+So our choice 2 should be Order-Book Exchanges.

+Our summarized choice should be as at least one Inbuilt, Order-Book Exchange.

+<p>&nbsp</p>

+**The Continuation**

+<p>&nbsp</p>
+<h1>14 &nbsp Unbelievable Exchange</h1>

+From the start, the fee rate on Unbelievable Exchange is 0.00%, and  the user (Voters) can monthly change the rate by 0.01  – either increase or decrease –  through Competitive Quadratic Voting.

+<p>&nbsp</p>